 Due to the strong economic outlook and low unemployment rate, early 2020 witnessed a booming market with employers competing for high-quality frontline workers.
 But then came the pandemic, putting a halt to the hiring spree.
 While all major sectors witnessed layoffs of frontline employees in large numbers, unemployment for accommodation and food services workers went from a pre-pandemic 6% to 37% in March 2020.

 The Transportation, Hospitality & Services (THS) sector, hit especially hard, would struggle through two more years of lockdown.
-Businesses soon realized that talent was the next big challenge and finding ways to crack open and accelerate hiring is essential.
+Businesses soon realised that talent was the next big challenge and finding ways to crack open and accelerate hiring is essential.

 In this three-part article series, we explore some leading talent strategies that THS companies could leverage to reimagine recruitment and address the current landscape of frontline workers.
 Each article deep-dives on the approaches to attract, reward, and retain frontline workers, respectively.